AdelaKoromhaz/Hello-World/README.md

 My previous experience varies from office support of purchace for two teams.
 Currently i m working on practice Test scenarios and test caces using excel sheets.
-For User stories i used ChatGPT 3.5 to help me to create test scenarios/ test cases.
+For User stories and  requirements documents i m using ChatGPT 3.5 to help me to create test scenarios/ test cases.
 Also i tried to create report bugs in excel sheet to undertand the system of reporting dokuments.